How Many Hours Can a Part-time Employee Work Without Earning Benefits?

 Before the Affordable Care Act (ACA), “full time employees” were generally defined as those working a 40-hour workweek.
 Those working fewer hours – whether 10, 25, or another number – were considered part-time employees and often did not receive the same benefits as the full-time employees.
 The introduction of the ACA brought significant changes to these definitions, aiming to provide more consistent healthcare coverage across different types of employment.

 However, under the ACA, full-time workers are those working an average of at least 30 hours per week, or at least 130 hours per month.
-That discrepancy has prompted many employees to ask, “What is full-time?
-Does my employer have to offer benefits to me if I work 30 or more hours?”
+That discrepancy has prompted many employees to ask questions like:

 Employers with 50 or more full-time or full-time equivalent (FTE) employees – are required to offer health care benefits to those working at least 30 hours a week or at least 130 hours a month.
 If an employer does not offer employee benefits, the business is subject to a tax penalty.